What Is Alcohol Counseling?

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) estimates that there are about 16 million people in the United States who struggle with AUD.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) estimates that around 14 million people in the United States have an alcohol use disorder (AUD).
 There must be a wide range of options for these individuals to get the help they need, so they can avoid long-term health problems and early death.
 One of these options is individual alcohol abuse counseling, which can create a supportive environment to help you learn coping mechanisms for stress and ways to avoid relapse.

-In general, individual therapy involves one-on-one work between a therapist and client.
+In general, individual therapy involves one-on-one work between an alcohol abuse therapist and client.
 It is the most popular form of therapy for many mental and behavioral conditions.
 The therapist and client can build trust and rapport, which supports the individual’s recovery process.
 Psychotherapy involves exploring one’s personality, including past experiences and present behaviors, and creating new processes to address conflicts, defense mechanisms, and maladaptive behaviors.

 Individual therapy for alcohol abuse focuses on ways to stop abusing the drug, build skills to manage cravings or stress, and stick to the recovery plan.
 Group counseling, on the other hand, works with several people who are undergoing psychotherapy and working on various stages of recovery.
 Behavioral treatments are the most common evidence-based approaches to addiction counseling because they provide a framework to create steps to understand when cravings are triggered and how to manage these without relapsing.

 Types of therapeutic approaches to alcohol addiction, which have proven effective, include the following:

 - Cognitive Behavioral Therapy: This therapy was originally developed specifically to prevent relapse among people struggling with AUD.
 The central focus of this form of therapy involves finding methods to anticipate problems through understanding personal patterns and then developing healthier coping strategies.